cnslab-network-security/homework1/README.md

 ## Some Useful Tools

+In this lab, I assume that you're familiar with Linux systems.
+Those who don't know Linux commands can refer to [here](https://www.guru99.com/linux-commands-cheat-sheet.html).

+For this lab, you may need to use following tools:

 ### tmux

 When you do network programming, you may want to split a terminal into several windows to run programs there individually.
 For this purpose, you can simply type `tmux` after running a Docker container, and then you will see a new tmux terminal.
 There are many useful tmux commands, but it's enough to use the followings: